akawashiro/ros3fs/README.md

-                       Default value is 3600 --list_max_keys=KEYS   The number of keys fetched in one request (optional) Default value is 1000
+                       Default value is 3600 --list_max_keys=KEYS   The number of keys fetched in one request (optional) Default value is 1000 --remote_url=URL       HTTP storage URL (optional)

 FUSE specific options:
 -d, -odebug
     Causes debug information for subsequent FUSE library calls to be output to stderr.
 Implies -f.
 -f
     If this is specified then fg will be set to 1 on success.
     This flag indicates that the file system should not detach from the controlling terminal and run in the foreground.
 -h, --help, -ho
     Print usage information for the options supported by fuse_parse_cmdline().
 -s
     If this is specified then mt will be set to 0 on success.
     This flag indicates that the file system should be run in multi-threaded mode. -s is currently ignored and mt will always be 0.
 ```